 Ada Takahashi is a principal with the Robert Koch Gallery in San Francisco.
 She joined the gallery in 1986.
-Takahashi focuses on the gallery's curatorial efforts, liaising with artists, and on the gallery's presence at international art fairs.
+Takahashi focuses on the gallery’s curatorial efforts, liaising with artists, and on the gallery’s presence at international art fairs.
 The Koch Gallery program emphasizes contemporary photography as well as experimental work from the 1920s and 1930s.
-In recent years, the gallery's exhibitions have included work by Michael Wolf, Robert Heinecken, Jeff Brouws, Kenneth Josephson, Brian Ulrich, TR Ericsson, and Shai Kremer.
+In recent years, the gallery’s exhibitions have included work by Edward Burtynsky, Michael Wolf, Robert Heinecken, Kenneth Josephson, Alex Webb, Rebecca Norris Webb, Tamas Dezso, and Mimi Plumb.
 The contemporary program is shaped by a desire to expand the dialogue around significant aesthetic and social issues of our time, an aim that is shared by many of the gallery’s artists.

 Muluneh began her career working as a photojournalist at the Washington Post; her work can be found in several international publications.
 As an exhibiting artist, her photos have been shown in over a dozen countries around the world and her work can be found in the permanent collections at the Smithsonian’s National Museum of African Art, the Hood Museum and the Museum of Biblical Art.
 As one of the leading experts on photography from Africa, she has been a jury member on several photography competitions, most notably the Sony World Photography Awards 2017 and the World Press Photo Contest 2017.
 Muluneh is the founder and director of the Addis Foto Fest (AFF), the first international photography festival in East Africa, which has been hosted in the city of Addis Ababa since 2010.
 She continues to educate, curate and develop cultural projects with local and international institutions through her company DESTA (Developing and Educating Society Through Art) and For Africa Creative Consulting PLC (DFA).